 Using the contiguous county-pair identification strategy, I find poll taxes and literacy tests lower turnout, increase the Democratic party vote share, and lower the teacher-child ratio for blacks, with no effect on the ratio of white teachers to children.
-My results on turnout and partisan voting are consistent with historical evidence that these disenfranchisement laws independently lowered black political participation.
-The consequent fall in black educational inputs is consistent with many theoretical political economy models, including the one in this paper, as well as existing quantitative and qualitative research.
+My results on turnout and partisan voting are consistent with historical evidence that these disenfranchisement laws independently lowered black political participation.3 The consequent fall in black educational inputs is consistent with many theoretical political economy models, including the one in this paper, as well as existing quantitative and qualitative research.
 The importance of low-quality southern schooling in explaining historical and persistent racial human capital and income differences is well documented (Margo 1990).
-The new data assembled here together with the identification
+The new data assembled here together with the identification strategy allow me to look at how variation in political institutions in the South determined the provision of education for black citizens.

-&lt;sup>3That the laws even affected political outcomes such as voter turnout is controversial.
+3That the laws even affected political outcomes such as voter turnout is controversial.
 V.O.
 Key (Key 1949) held that the laws disenfranchising poor and black Southerners were largely rubber-stamping a de facto situation of low black and poor white turnout, suggesting that black political exclusion was a "fait-accompli" before 1890.
 Acemoglu and Robinson (2008) echo this perspective in their paper arguing that Southern elites used de facto power to maintain control despite the constraints of formal elections.
 Scholars since Kousser (1974) have documented voting laws' impact on turnout using larger datasets (Heckelman 1995, Redding and James 2001), although no paper has attempted to construct valid county-level control groups.
 The focus of the empirical literature on disenfranchisement has been using ecological regressions (Kousser 2001) to infer the extent to which blacks were disenfranchised relative to whites.